1-21 Basic concepts

 DIMENSIONS IN LIGHT MICROSCOPY – 1

-The purpose of this and of the following page is to provide some basic understanding on the dimensions of the structures observed under a light microscope.
+The purpose of this and the following page is to provide some basic understanding about the dimensions of structures observed under a light microscope.

-The unit of measurement used for the dimensions of objects seen under a light microscopy is the micrometer.
+The measurement unit used to express the dimensions of images of objects obtained with a light microscope is the micrometer.
 Its abbreviation is µm.
-One thousand µm fit into 1 milimeter (mm), 10 mm fit into one centimeter (cm) and one thousand mm as well as one hundred cm fit into one meter.
+One thousand µm fit into one milimeter (mm), 10 mm fit into one centimeter (cm) and one thousand mm as well as one hundred cm fit into one meter.